DevAdedoyin/BOSE-Headphones-Animation/README.md

 - Add to Cart & Checkout Features for a complete e-commerce experience

 ## LICENSE
 - This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the <a href="https://github.com/DevAdedoyin/BOSE-ecommerce-animation/blob/master/LICENSE">LICENSE</a> file for more details.